Don’t Let Your Immigration Status Stop You From Getting Hired In The U.S.

 Here's A Sneak Peak At What You Will Have Access To As An IPC Member...

-“The International PhD Community is much needed training program for anyone who needs a visa to work in the U.S. The program's material is extremely relevant, well summarized and targeted for PhDs looking for visa options in the U.S. Being actively engaged in the private group, I can see how important the International PhD Community program is and I am excited to help more international PhDs get hired into top industry jobs in the U.S. I wish I had joined the International PhD Community sooner!”
+“The International PhD Community is a much-needed mentoring program for anyone who needs a visa to work in the U.S. The program's material is extremely relevant, well summarized, and targeted for PhDs looking for visa options in the U.S. Being actively engaged in the private group, I can see how important the International PhD Community program is and I am excited to help more international PhDs get hired into top industry jobs in the U.S. I wish I had joined the International PhD Community sooner!”

 “The International PhD Community is a very valuable asset for international PhDs like me.
 There is a lot of misinformation on the internet that keeps PhDs from getting sponsored by U.S. companies.
 One of the things that the International PhD Community provides is carefully curated content that has been reviewed by immigration lawyers and it put together in a way that is easy to understand for PhDs who want to work in the U.S.”